 Initially a collaboration with the Children’s Defense Fund (CDF), which designed the original curriculum, Readers to Leaders quickly became one of CDF’s leading, highest-impact sites.
 Readers to Leaders has built on that success to create its own program, with curricula designed by renowned educational experts specifically to better engage LA’s Latino community.

-Readers to Leaders has steadily expanded and evolved.
-In 2012, our program operated one site at Stephen Wise Temple serving 50 students.
+Since 2012, Readers to Leaders has steadily expanded and evolved.
+In its first year, our program operated at one site at Stephen Wise Temple serving 50 students.
 Now in 2019, we serve over 400 scholars every summer at 5 campuses across Los Angeles.
 We have over 125 dedicated teen volunteers each summer and roughly half of them stay on for year-round programming.
-Looking ahead we hope to develop a full K-12 college access program and open more K-8 sites throughout Los Angeles.
+Looking ahead, we hope to develop a full K-12 college access program and open more K-8 sites throughout Los Angeles.